Price: Free with Museum Admission

-Our weekly Pop-Up Performances, supported by TD Bank, provide a platform for emerging and established award-winning artists to showcase their craft, initiate cross-cultural dialogue, and engage new audiences.
+Our weekly Pop-Up Performances, supported by TD Bank Group, provide a platform for emerging and established award-winning artists to showcase their craft, initiate cross-cultural dialogue, and engage new audiences.

 Enjoy informal performances on Wednesdays, Saturdays, and Sundays from a range of captivating artists in the Museum’s public spaces, galleries, and even in a traditional Mongolian yurt.

 One artist or group performs every week on the following schedule:

 Wednesdays at 5 pm, 6 pm, and 7 pm

 Saturdays and Sundays at 12 pm, 1 pm, and 3 pm

 Interested in becoming a pop-up performer?
 Submit your application here.